 Prism can identify outliers from the curve fit, and you can choose whether these should simply be plotted or also ignored by the curve fitting process.
-Choose to count the outliers on the Diagnostics tab [165], and to eliminate outliers on the Fit tab [59] of the nonlinear regression dialog.
+Choose to count the outliers on the Diagnostics tab and to eliminate outliers on the Fit tab for the nonlinear regressiondialog.

-You can adjust the value of $Q^{100}$ to redefine how aggressively Prism defines outliers.
+You can adjust the value of $Q^{[17]}$ to redefine how aggressively Prism defines outliers.